ITensor/website/docs/cppv3/classes/mps_mpo_algs.md

   This is a sweeping algorithm that iteratively optimizes the resulting MPS
   @@|\phi\rangle@@ (analogous to DMRG).
 This algorithm has better scaling in the MPO bond dimension @@k@@ compared to the "DensityMatrix" method, but is not guaranteed to converge (depending on the input MPO and MPS).
-The number of sweeps can be chosen with the parameter "Sweeps".
+The number of sweeps can be chosen with the parameter "Nsweep".

   It is recommended to try the default "DensityMatrix" first because it is more reliable.
   Then, the "Fit" method can be tried if higher performance is required.